Skip to main content

 Meet our Faculty

-Our distinguished faculty includes fellows of the American Economic Association, members of the National Academy of Sciences and editors of the American Economic Review and other prestigious journals.
-Longtime faculty member Dale Mortensen was winner of the 2010 Nobel Prize for Economics.
+Our distinguished faculty includes fellows of the American Economic Association, members of the National Academy of Sciences, and editors of the American Economic Review and other prestigious journals.
+Longtime faculty member Dale Mortensen was winner of the 2010 Nobel Prize in Economics, and Prof. Joel Mokyr is winner of the 2025 Nobel Prize in Economics.

 Read More